-- D11 (a) Where a capital raising mandate includes a discretionary fee, licensees should have appropriate and robust controls to manage the conflicts inherent in discretionary fees. - (b) If conflicts are likely to be created or exacerbated through fee arrangements and those conflicts cannot be effectively managed, the fee arrangements should be adjusted or the conflict otherwise avoided: see RG 79.120, Table 4; RG 79.123, Table 5. - (c) If a discretionary fee is included in a capital raising mandate and its payment determined following the release of the IER, care should be taken by licensees to ensure this does not place pressure on a research analyst to produce an IER that is consistent with the issuing company's expectations.
-Disclosure of the discretionary fee arrangements is unlikely to be sufficient mitigation of this conflict risk and licensees should consider a range of additional controls. - (d) Research analysts should not be made aware of the fee arrangements of any existing transactions before the IER is widely distributed to investors.
-Where a draft prospectus has information about fee arrangements, that information should be redacted from any copy provided to a research analyst before the IER is distributed.
+- D10 (a) Where a capital raising mandate includes a discretionary fee, licensees should have appropriate and robust controls to manage the conflicts inherent in discretionary fees. - (b) If conflicts are likely to be created or exacerbated through fee arrangements and those conflicts cannot be effectively managed, the fee arrangements should be adjusted or the conflict otherwise avoided: see RG 79.120, Table 4; RG 79.123, Table 5. - (c) If a discretionary fee is included in a capital raising mandate and its payment determined following the release of the IER, care should be taken by licensees to ensure this does not place pressure on a research analyst to produce an IER that is consistent with the issuing company's expectations.
+Disclosure of the discretionary fee arrangements is unlikely to be sufficient mitigation of this conflict risk and licensees should consider a range of additional controls.

-Structure and funding of research
+E Structure and funding of research